recvfrom/clamav-faq/mirrors/MirrorProblems.md

 >The functionality level of the database determines which scanner engine version is required to use all of its signatures.
 If you don't upgrade immediately you will still be able to download the latest CVD updates but the engine won't be able to use ALL of them.

-* Ignoring mirror <IP> (has connected too many times with an outdated version)
+* Ignoring mirror  &lt;IP&gt; (has connected too many times with an outdated version).

-	* Certain users are experiencing database update issues due to the failed Authenticode database push.
-	* You can validate that you're having this particular issue by a number of ways:
+>Certain users are experiencing database update issues due to the failed Authenticode database push.
+You can validate that you're having this particular issue by a number of ways:
-	* Check the hash of your daily.cvd.
+>1.
+Check the hash of your daily.cvd.
 You are affected if the hash matches the following:
-	* MD5: 89dedb45609e59b0244fb5202ab6fa56
+>2.
+MD5: 89dedb45609e59b0244fb5202ab6fa56
-	* SHA1: 9947ec90e60499ab7c3331670d5b26b4eaac76e4
+>3.
+SHA1: 9947ec90e60499ab7c3331670d5b26b4eaac76e4
-	* Check your freshclam log file for repeated errors that look like:
+>4.
+Check your freshclam log file for repeated errors that look like:
-	* Ignoring mirror xxx.xxx.xxx.xxx (has connected too many times with an outdated version)
+>5.
+Ignoring mirror xxx.xxx.xxx.xxx (has connected too many times with an outdated version)
-	* Check the version number and the functional level of the daily.cvd by using sigtool:
+>6.
+Check the version number and the functional level of the daily.cvd by using sigtool:
-	* sigtool --info daily.cvd will show a version number of 16681 and a functionality level of 73
+>7. sigtool --info daily.cvd will show a version number of 16681 and a functionality level of 73
+>

-	* If you are expereincing the problem, please do the following:  Stop the freshclam daemon if it's running, delete both mirrors.dat and daily.cvd, then restart the freshclam daemon.
+>If you are experiencing the problem, please do the following:  Stop the freshclam daemon if it's running, delete both mirrors.dat and daily.cvd, then restart the freshclam daemon.
 Freshclam will then download a new daily.cvd and will be up-to-date.